-- Prioritise transparency; document all critical business processes and hierarchies.
+- Prioritize transparency; document all critical business processes and hierarchies.

-- Incorporate all relevant data streams into your data management and analysis protocols; analysed together, diverse data sources can reveal potential vulnerabilities and new opportunities for continuity preservation.
+- Incorporate all relevant data streams into your data management and analysis protocols; analyzed together, diverse data sources can reveal potential vulnerabilities and new opportunities for continuity preservation.

-- Standardise and simplify business operations to reduce material and service dependencies.
+- Standardize and simplify business operations to reduce material and service dependencies.

-- Optimise local and distributed cybersecurity to strengthen your infrastructure and essential data against cyberattacks.
+- Optimize local and distributed cybersecurity to strengthen your infrastructure and essential data against cyberattacks.

 - Harden facilities and essential equipment against natural disasters, climate change (e.g., increasing cooling to compensate for rising ambient temperatures, adding additional seals to protect against increased flooding, etc.), terrorist activities, and civil unrest.

-- Prioritise operational efficiency and productivity; use data analysis to identify opportunities for further streamlining.
+- Prioritize operational efficiency and productivity; use data analysis to identify opportunities for further streamlining.